Catalyst3/university-microservices/README.md

 - Spring Cloud Sleuth & Zipkin: For distributed tracing.
 - Spring Cloud Config Server: For unified management of configuration properties across all microservices.

+  You can add the following section to your `README.md` file to acknowledge the course and certification:

+### Acknowledgements

+To complete this project, I utilized the Udemy course **"Microservices with Java Spring Boot and Spring Cloud"** by **Infybuzz Learnings**.
+The course provided valuable insights and hands-on experience in building and managing microservices with Spring Boot and Spring Cloud.
+I hold a certificate for this course.

 ## Contributing

 Feel free to fork the repository and submit pull requests.
 For any issues or suggestions, please open an issue on GitHub.